 While the figure speaks for itself, the growth modes shown here will become clearer in what follows.

-interface.
-The solid will now have a concentration that is too large compared
+advancing interface.
+The solid will now have a concentration that is too large compared to

 In other words, there is a complex and (horror!!) non-linear feed-back loop, and it is far from clear that some steady state can be achieved at all.
 Steady state, once more, would mean that no matter when and where you look, you always see on average the same kinds of dendrites.